ervandew/eclim/src/doc/content/irc.rst

 #eclim on freenode.net
 ----------------------

-If you would like to get help or ask other questions on IRC, then feel free to join #eclim on freenode.net.
-Please note that I (Eric Van Dewoestine, ervandew on irc) try to stay in the channel as much as possible, but I might not be available to answer questions immediately.
+If you would like to get help or ask questions on IRC, then feel free to join
+#eclim on freenode.net.
+Please note that I (Eric Van Dewoestine, ervandew on
+irc) try to stay in the channel as much as possible, but I might not be available to answer questions immediately.
 It's also worth noting that I live in California, so if you are in Europe, Asia, or some other timezone whose normal waking hours don't overlap well with mine, then you may be better off